top of page

 Recognition: Selected as one of three “Picks of the 2023 ABO Coordinators” presentations

-Abstract: To cut costs, firms must often choose between laying off certain employees or broadly implementing furloughs.
-Using an interactive experiment, we investigate how the precision of a firm's performance measurement system (PMS) influences managers’ labor cost reduction decisions and employees’ reactions to this decision.
-First, contrary to economics-based predictions, overall workforce performance strongly influences managers' decisions.
-Under a precise PMS, managers more often choose furloughs when overall performance has been strong, even when low performers are identifiable.
-However, layoffs are more common when overall performance is weak.
-Under an imprecise PMS, managers rely less on workforce performance information.
-Second, employees react differently depending on manager’s decision and the PMS type.
-After layoffs, retained employees reciprocate more under an imprecise PMS, which aligns with reference-dependent reciprocity theory but is inconsistent with fairness perceptions.
-Employee performance after furloughs remains consistent across both precise and imprecise PMS.
+Abstract: To cut costs, firms must often choose between laying off relatively few employees or reducing the work hours and pay of more employees.
+Using an interactive experiment, we investigate how overall workforce performance and the precision of the performance measurement system (PMS) jointly affect managers’ labor cost reduction decisions.
+Further, we examine employees’ subsequent reactions and performance to managers’ decisions.
+Contrary to economics-based predictions, we find that workforce performance strongly influences managers' decisions, and this effect is moderated by PMS precision.
+Under a precise PMS, managers more often choose to reduce hours when workforce performance has been strong, even when low performers are easily identifiable.
+In contrast, layoffs are more common when workforce performance has been weak.
+A supplemental experiment supports our theory that managers seek to assign blame by using layoffs only when workforce performance is weak.
+Under an imprecise PMS, managers rely less on workforce performance information because they cannot easily distinguish among employees.
+Moreover, we find that employees react differently depending on manager’s decision and the type of PMS.
+After layoffs, retained employees reciprocate more under an imprecise PMS, consistent with reference-dependent reciprocity theory.
+However, employee performance after a reduction in hours remains consistent across both precise and imprecise PMS.
 (Available on SSRN)

 Status: Revise & Resubmit at Journal of Accounting Research

-Presentations: 2024 ERMAC Conference at WU Vienna (Wiernsperger); Cornell University (Wiernsperger); 2024 ABO Conference (Feinberg); 2024 EIASM Conference at Bocconi University (Wiernsperger); 2025 MAS Midyear Meeting (Feinberg); Labor Economics & Accounting Conference at Stanford University (Wiernsperger - Scheduled)
+Presentations: 2024 ERMAC Conference at WU Vienna (Wiernsperger); Cornell University (Wiernsperger); 2024 ABO Conference (Feinberg); 2024 EIASM Conference at Bocconi University (Wiernsperger); 2025 MAS Midyear Meeting (Feinberg); Labor Economics & Accounting Conference at Stanford University (Wiernsperger)

 Abstract: Professional development and training are essential for organizational growth and success, but resource constraints often force managers into a dilemma: should they train their lower-performing or higher-performing employees?
 While lower performers with greater skill gaps can benefit more from training than higher performers, managers must also consider employees’ fairness concerns.
 Using an interactive experiment, we predict and find that how employees react to their manager’s allocation of training resources depends on the prevailing fairness norms in the work environment.
 When egalitarian norms dominate, such as when employees have little control over their job tasks, lower performers take the receipt of resources for training for granted and react negatively when the manager allocates those resources to higher performers instead.
-In contrast, when meritocratic norms dominate, such as when employees have more control over their job tasks, higher performers react more negatively than lower performers when not receiving resources for training.
+In contrast, when meritocratic norms dominate, such as when employees have more control over their job tasks, higher performers react more negatively than lower performers to not receiving training resources.
+Overall, our study highlights the importance for managers to consider both employee productivity and the prevailing fairness norms of the work environment when allocating scarce training resources.
 (Available on SSRN)

 Recognition: ABO 2024 Emerging Scholar Manuscript Award